General

 Why do I get a popup about ‘The text…appears to be a link but the view could not be found’?

 autoLink uses text patterns to recognize view links embedded within text; these patterns are set in the autoLink settings dialog.
 Patterns must be able to recognize links, but too generic of a pattern will recognize text that is not necessarily a link.
-For example a pattern of ‘*********#/#*********’ may match links, but it will also match any text with 1-10 characters, followed by a slash, and then 1-10 characters again.
-This pattern would also match fractions such as 1/4 or 1/16 and text like ‘Interior/Exterior’ and may create many false positives.
+For example a sheet pattern of ‘**********’ may match your sheets, but it will also match any text with 1-10 characters.
+This pattern would easily match other words in your text and create many false positives.
 While these false positives are not harmful, they do create the popup messages and can get annoying.

-• The best remedy if you are getting these popups is to be as specific as possible with your text pattern.
-If your detail numbers are always either 1 or two characters use ‘*#’ instead of ‘**********#’.
-If you always number your sheets with 2 characters and then a dot and 1-3 other characters use ‘##!.#**’ (note the exclamation point makes the dot required).
+• The best remedy if you are getting these popups is to be as specific as possible with your text patterns.
+If your detail numbers are always either 1 or two numbers use ‘#?#’ instead of ‘***********’ for your detail patterns.
+This requires them to be numeric (eliminating letter matches) and will only match 1-2 numbers.
+If you always number your sheets with a letter, then a number, then a dot and 1-3 numbers use ‘@#.##?#?’ (note the question mark makes the previous character optional).

 Selection Master